Taeyangho armoured train: Kim Jong Il

+Kim Jong Un

 In March 2018, the Kim family's train was reportedly sighted in Beijing, which, along with heightened security around the Chinese government's Diaoyutai State Guesthouse led to speculation that Kim Jong Un and his wife Ri Sol-ju were visiting China.
 This was confirmed when they met with General Secretary of the Communist Party Xi Jinping and his wife Peng Liyuan.
 This marked the first time that North Korea's leader had left the country since taking power in 2011.

 In February 2019, Kim travelled by train to the Hanoi Summit, where he met with US President Donald Trump for talks about denuclearization of the Korean Peninsula and lifting sanctions against North Korea.
 In April 2019, Kim took the train to meet with Russian President Vladimir Putin in Vladivostok.

 In 2020, Kim travelled by train to visit a typhoon-hit area.

 In September 2023, Kim's private train stopped at Khasan railway station to greet Russian officials on his way to another summit with Putin in the Russian Far East.

+In September 2025, Kim traveled by train to attend the 2025 China Victory Day Parade, alongside his daughter Kim Ju Ae.